Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsection{NLJ Formulation: Logical Optimization}

-As introduced in \autoref{sec:logical-optimization}, we extend the traditional relational join formulation by embedding vector processing and retrieval.
+We extend the traditional relational join formulation by embedding vector processing and retrieval (\autoref{sec:logical-optimization}).
 We evaluate the impact of logical optimization of vector prefetching and physical optimization using SIMD in \autoref{fig:cpuNLJendtoendSIMD}.
 This experiment validates the cost difference between the naive join extension (\autoref{nlj-naive}) and the one aware of the vector retrieval (\autoref{nlj-prefetch}).
-Not prefetching the embeddings incurs quadratic model access costs validating the cost model, resulting in orders of magnitude slower execution time.

-This emphasizes the importance of analyzing, exposing, and optimizing model-operator interactions.
-Despite using the same hardware resources, including separate experiments with and without SIMD, the main bottleneck is not computational but access-pattern-related and algorithmic.
-With the wrong holistic operator formulation, faster hardware cannot correct the suboptimal formulation, as may happen with imperative operator specification by a non-expert user.
+Not prefetching the embeddings incurs quadratic model access costs validating the cost model, resulting in orders of magnitude slower execution time \Rthree{and low benefit from hardware acceleration.} This demonstrates the importance of analyzing, exposing, and optimizing model-operator interactions, where despite using the same hardware resources, \Rthree{including separate experiments with and without SIMD, the main bottleneck is not computational but access-pattern-related and algorithmic.} With the wrong holistic operator formulation, faster hardware cannot correct the suboptimal formulation, as may happen with imperative operator specification by a non-expert user.
 In this case, the optimal strategy of prefetching the embeddings first and then joining, despite having two separate tasks, allows faster execution time.
 SIMD instructions improve the execution time 2x, indicating a computational bottleneck that additional hardware instructions reduce, while this is not possible in the non-prefetch, sub-optimal formulation.

-In \autoref{fig:cpuScalabilityPref}, we show the scalability of the proposed logical optimization with prefetching.
-We compare model prefetching over two input relations sized 10k x 10k, and 100k x 100k, which results in $10^{8}$ and $10^{10}$ computations, respectively.
-Notice the \textit{log}-scale of the figure.
-Using the improved NLJ cost model formulation and comparing the execution time between the two input sizes, execution time scales linearly instead of quadratically as in the non-optimized case and by an expected factor of $10^{2}$.

 \textbf{Takeaway.} Logical operator optimizations and task orchestration are crucial to removing algorithmic bottlenecks.
 Allocating more resources cannot scale and is wasteful before resolving an algorithm's logical costs and overheads.
+Using the improved NLJ cost model formulation, execution time scales linearly instead of quadratically, as in the non-optimized case.